coffeemug/defstartup/_drafts/why-rethinkdb-failed.md

 DaaS offering was out.

 The last option was to build a value-added platform as a service.
-We thought this was a promising direction because we had a massive technical advantage.
-Firebase and Meteor had to built application-level realtime logic on top of MongoDB, which fundamentally involves performance issues at scale and significant limitations to realtime querying capabilities.
+We thought this was a promising direction because here we had a massive technical advantage.
+Firebase and Meteor had to built application-level realtime logic on top of MongoDB, which fundamentally limits the realtime querying capabilities and performance at scale.
 On the other hand, we controlled the stack all the way down, so we could offer significant advantages Firebase and Meteor couldn't build.

 So we built [Horizon][horizon] and started working on Horizon Cloud -- a way for users to deploy and scale RethinkDB/Horizon apps.
-The challanges of building three large projects (RethinkDB, Horizon, and Horizon Cloud) with a very small team eventually caught up with us, and we never managed to ship the cloud offering.
+The challanges of building three large projects (RethinkDB, Horizon, and Horizon Cloud) with a very small team eventually caught up with us, and we never managed to ship the cloud offering before we ran out of money.
+Kudos to the engineering team, though.
+They came very, very close.

 # Meta questions